YO-Uganda/YoPhoneValidator/README.md

 If you don't use git, click the 'zip' button at the top of the page in GitHub.

-### Minimal Installation

-While installing the entire package manually or with composer is simple, convenient and reliable, you may want to include only vital files in your project.
-At the very least you'll need [YoAPI.php](YoAPI.php).
-If you are doing Instant Payment Notifications, then you'll also require [Yo_Uganda_Public_Certificate.crt](Yo_Uganda_Public_Certificate.crt).

-You can then load the library by just ```require '/path/to/YoAPI.php';``` and everything should work.

 ## A Simple Example

 Validate a phone number